xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

 Eureka uses Swift's [type safety] to help avoiding mistakes while developing.
 Each Eureka `Row` allocates a **strongly typed** value and any form definition and configuration is made over specific concrete object types.

-For example in the code example shown above `$0` is an instance of `DateRow`, `CheckRow` and `SegmentedRow<Emoji>` in the first, second and third row respectively.
-CheckRow's 'value' property type is `Bool` whereas DateRow's 'value' property type is `NSDate`.
-Similarly SegmentedRow<Emoji>'s `options` array property only stores `Emoji` objects and 'options' is not available in `CheckRow` nor `DateRow`.
+For example in the code example shown above `$0` is an instance of `SegmentedRow<Emoji>` and its `value` property type is `Emoji` whereas NameRow's `value` property type is `String`.
+Similarly `SegmentedRow<Emoji>`'s `options` array property only stores `Emoji` instances and `options` is not available in `NameRow`.
+The same applies to any chainable method we invoke to set up a row, for example `cell` and `row` parameters of `cellUpdate` and `cellSetup` closure are also strongly typed.

 Additionally Eureka makes sure that each new user defined `Row` has a specific value type and a specific TableViewCell type, this is possible combining Swift Generics and Type Constraints.
 By definition any `Row` must extend from `Row<T: Equatable, CellType: GenericCellProtocol where CellType: BaseCell, CellType.ValueType == T>` class ensuring that each `Row` has a defined value type `T` and works with a specific table view cell `CellType` which holds a row of type `T`.

-I can ensure Eureka is super safe either during form creation or when defining new `Row` and cell types.
+I can ensure Eureka is super safe either during form creation or when defining new row and cell types.

 ### Powerful and Flexible